 The new tensors $T^\prime_A$ and $T^\prime_B$ can be determined as:

-Similar as in 1D, the environment weight associated with bonds along $x$ direction is updated as $\Lambda^x=\Lambda^\prime$.
-It is not hard to understand why the above simplified algorithm works very well for systems with symmetry breaking orders, but not in the critical region, since in those cases the ground states are close to product states and the entanglements between $x,y,z$ directions in the environment tensors become pretty weak.
-However, for topological ordered states, the environment tensors can be more complicated.
-For example, the $Z_2$ topological ordered state in the toric code model will have an emergent $Z_2$ symmetry and could not be factorized as a product.
+Similarly as in 1D, the environment weight associated with bonds along $x$ direction is updated as $\Lambda^x=\Lambda^\prime$.
+It is not hard to understand why the above simplified algorithm works very well for systems with symmetry breaking orders, but not in the critical region, since in those cases the ground states are close to product states and the entanglements between the $x,y,z$ directions in the environment tensors become pretty weak.
+However, for topologically ordered states, the environment tensors can be more complicated.
+For example, the $Z_2$ topologically ordered state in the toric code model will have an emergent $Z_2$ symmetry and can not be factorized as a product.
 Hence, for topological ordered states, it is important to calculate the full environment in the imaginary time evolution.